flatironinstitute/spikesortercomparison/README.md

 [![Join the chat at https://gitter.im/flatironinstitute/spikesortercomparison](https://badges.gitter.im/flatironinstitute/spikesortercomparison.svg)](https://gitter.im/flatironinstitute/spikesortercomparison?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The purpose of this repo is to sketch out a white paper for planning and preparing a community spike sorting validation and comparison website.
-This is a follow up from the discussion in the last part of the Janelia spike sorting meeting of 2/22/18.
+The purpose of this repo is to sketch out a white paper for planning and preparing a community spike sorting validation and comparison website, hosted at Flatiron.
+This is a follow up from the discussion at the Janelia spike sorting meeting of 3/22/18.

 The Flatiron spike-sorting team: Jeremy Magland, James Jun, Alex Barnett, Leslie Greengard, Witold Wysota.